pfe1223/grayAreaProject/README.md

   * A left or right swipe will alter the directions (and thus the particles) of the flow field.
 These swipes will also chanage the color of the particles and their lines.
   * An up swipe will bring up the instructions page.
   * A down swip will save the image to a folder on the computer.
 This motion also changes the color palette for the particles.
 There are six palettes with five colors per palette.
+* Node - watches the folder that receives the images from Processing.
+When a new image is saved, Node will read the file, tweet it to [@emergence_art](https://www.twitter.com/emergence_art), and then moves it from the "awaiting" folder to the "sent" folder.